 In a statement given by Chipotle officials on May 26, 2017, the popular chain admitted that their point of sales systems were infected by ransomware.
 The attack was also used to steal patrons’ payment information from a large majority of their establishments over the course of three weeks.

-Between March 24 and April 18, nearly all its 2,250 restaurants were targeted by hackers, including some its Canadian locations.
+Between March 24 and April 18, nearly all its 2,250 restaurants were targeted by hackers, including some of its Canadian locations.
 Even though the ransomware has been eradicated, the hackers were able to steal information such as verification codes and account numbers.
-The stolen data could potentially be used for various criminal activities such as online purchases, the creation of cloned credit cards and/or to empty debit card-linked accounts.
+The stolen data could potentially be used for various criminal activities such as online purchases, the creation of cloned credit cards, and/or to empty debit card-linked accounts.